-Recently we have got a school dog – Buddy, he is going to be trained in the future as a therapy dog.
+Our school dog Buddy is part of our St George's family and children love having him in school.
+In the future Buddy will be trained as a therapy dog.
 Buddy is helping to support the children with their emotional needs as well as teach them the responsibilities of how to look after him and care for him.
 Already children have shown a great deal of love and excitement having Buddy to visit and he is responding well to his visits.
 He has listened to children read, gone for walks and worked in the classroom – all of these activities help to support the children and teach them about relationships within our school family.

 RHE is taught both within other curriculum subjects, and also as a discrete subject.
 Biological aspects are taught within the science curriculum, and other aspects are included in religious education (RE).
-Pupils also receive stand-alone sex education sessions delivered by a trained health professional.
+Pupils also receive sex education sessions delivered by teachers well known to the children.
+Parents have the right to withdraw from this aspect of learning and we communicate this with families through letters.
 Across all Key Stages, pupils will be supported with developing the following skills:

 · Communication, including how to manage changing relationships and emotions

 · Recognising and assessing potential risks

 · Seeking help and support when required